Acerca de

 I want you to feel comfortable communicating what makes you love and dislike your hair and what makes you feel like the best version of yourself.
 Then, I create solutions to make sure the goal is achievable (sometimes the goal develops through multiple sessions), and most importantly, it will flatter you.

 I moved to the United States at the age of 14 and spent my teenage years and early twenties, and I graduated from high school and college in Seattle.
-Following my graduation, I moved to London.
+Following my graduation, I moved to London from Seattle.

 Having a long history of living abroad, my experiences in these different cultures have allowed me to form relationships with people of all backgrounds and develop an intimate understanding of diversity.